willfox99/ghsample/README.md

 # GithubSample
-A sample folder for demonstrating how GitHub manages repositories
+A sample folder for practicing repository management at Github